makbinding/FormatingGuide/README.md

 ## Rythm

 The rythm of the book is defined by the line spacing.
 This defines our grid and allows all page elements to align with each other accross pages.
-This requires that all elements' height and margins are a multiple of the line spacing.
+This requires that all element heights and margins are a multiple of the line spacing.

 Current choice is 15pt which gives ~40 lines in an A5 sized textblock.